-The JAR Commercial Pilot's Licence (CPL) Course with a JAA Instrument Rating (IR) provides the training required to meet the level of proficiency necessary to operate single-pilot multi-engine aeroplanes and to obtain the JAR CPL/IR.
+The EASA Commercial Pilot's Licence (CPL) Course with a EASA Instrument Rating (IR) provides the training required to meet the level of proficiency necessary to operate single-pilot multi-engine aeroplanes and to obtain the EASA CPL/IR.

 - Hold a PPL (A) issued in accordance with ICAO Annex 1

 - Completed 200 hours total flying time prior to Skills Test (100 of which must be P1)

 - Completed 20 hours cross-country flight time as pilot-in-command